suzyslocum/challenge_13/README.md

-# Module 13 Challenge Assignment
----

-## Predicting Startup Success for a Venture Capital(VC) Firm
+# Predicting Startup Success for a Venture Capital(VC) Firm

+*Module 13 Challenge Assignment *

 ---

 ## Overview of the Analysis